✨🎤 The CyberCup Show returns on 13 February 2026!

 Organisational Impact

-On Production Sites
+At the Production Sites

-For the Group's Security Function
+For the Group Security Function

-• Consistent coverage of the production network
+• Uniform coverage of the production network

 • Field data: feedback on awareness gaps by site